abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/kubernetes.md

 service/openldap created
 ```

-Once the pods are created, all pods should be in `Running` status.
+Once the pods are created, all pods should reach `Running` status.
-For the first time, please wait for downloading all container images.
+On the first installation, wait for all container images to finish downloading — this may take several minutes.
-It can take a while.

 ``` shell
 kubectl get pods -n abcdesktop